 Explore Dubrovnik's Center on Foot

-Today you’ll be exploring the elegant main streets and picturesque paths of Dubrovnik, with your own personal guide.
-This truly is one of the most beautiful medieval cities on the Adriatic.
-The Franciscan Monastery, Onofrio’s Fountains, Sponza Palace, Orlando’s Column, the City Bell Tower, the Church of St. Blaise (the city’s patron saint), and Rector’s Palace, the seat of the Republic, and the Cathedral.
-This is the perfect orientational tour of the Old town and will give you the best insight into the rich history of Dubrovnik.
+Today, you’ll be exploring the elegant main streets and picturesque paths of Dubrovnik with your own personal guide.
+This truly is one of the most beautiful medieval cities on the Adriatic, with superb locations such as the Franciscan Monastery, Onofrio’s Fountains, Sponza Palace, Orlando’s Column, the City Bell Tower, the Church of St. Blaise (the city’s patron saint), and Rector’s Palace, the seat of the Republic, and the Cathedral.
+This is the perfect orientational tour of the Old Town and will give you the best insight into the rich history of Dubrovnik.
 You’ll learn what there is to see and do in Dubrovnik and how to get around.

 Post-Tour Delights: City Walls, Cable Car, and Lokrum Island